 Does your MFA program have a language requirement?

 No. The MFA degree culminates, for each student, in a 2 hour Thesis Defense.
 See above, under “What is required to graduate” for more details.

 What types of funding do you offer?

 Our program is committed to providing full funding for all admitted MFA students through Graduate Teaching Assistantships.
-For 2012-2013, the incoming class of MFA GTAs received appointment offers of $1019 per month, along with full tuition remission and a $300 stipend-supplement each quarter (excluding summer) to defray roughly half of student fees.
-For second years, the 2012-2013 annual salary is $9177.
+For 2013-2014, the annual salary is $10,249.
+MFA GTAs receive stipends of approximately $1138 per month, along with full tuition remission and a $300 stipend-supplement each quarter (excluding summer) to defray roughly half of student fees.

 Though the GTAship is offered to students on a yearly basis, it is extremely rare that a student’s contract is not renewed for the second year of study.
-As a GTA, you do not serve as a teaching assistant for other professors’ courses: you are the sole instructor for the courses that you teach.
+As a GTA, you are often the sole instructor for the courses that you teach; you may also apply to be a teaching assistant in an introductory literature course.
 First-year GTAs teach an introductory composition course capped at 25 students.
 Second-year GTAs have the opportunity to teach creative writing (fiction or poetry).
 OSU’s academic calendar is on a quarter system, and GTAs typically teach 1/1/2 (one section for two of the terms, and two sections for one of the terms).